 lsblk before and after plugging in your SD card to identify it.
 You should end up with something like this:

 sdb2 being the ext4 filesystem (root) partition.

-If it is a NOOBS card you should see something like this:
+If it's a NOOBS card, you should see something like this:

 sdb sdb1 sdb2 sdb5 sdb6 sdb7

 sdb6 being the FAT (boot) partition, and